hazeez/study/docs/exercises/exercise06.md

 $$
 - confidence interval
 $$
-Z = 1.96 (for the value of 95 percent)
+Z = 1.96 (for \space the \space value \space of \space 95 \space percent)
 $$

 #### To be found:

-Confidence interval of within which the population mean i.e. the average number of online television shows are watched by the entire population
+Confidence interval within which the population mean i.e. the average number of online television shows are watched by the entire population

 #### Let's picturize it